apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>A list of ScriptConfig.
-These scripts can be used by volume trigger, downward trigger, or tool image.</p>
+<p>A list of ScriptConfig used by the actions defined in dynamic reload and downward actions.</p>
 </td>
 </tr>
 <tr>